srijal30/terminal-file-server/README.md

 # A statement of the problem you are solving and/or a high level description of the project.
 I will be creating my own blockchain (hopefully cryptocurrency).
 I will be starting small and then working my way up from there.
 The MVP is a single process blockchain that feeds information to user interface in a seperate process.
 I will then add these features incrementally:
 - Keep track of transactions in blockchain.
-- Allow multiple processes to connect to the blockchain
+- Create a peer-to-peer network where multiple processes maintain concesensus on blockchain

 # A description as to how the project will be used (describe the user interface).
 The user will interact with the blockchain through a user interface.
 For the MVP the user interface only displays data but for later phases the user will be allowed to request transactions or check balance.